-- Word frequencies: - Seidenberg & McClelland presented training materials according to the log frequencies of words - People must deal with absolute frequencies which might lead the model to see low frequency items too rarely - □ Plaut et al model, however, succeeds with absolute frequencies - Representations: - □ The right encoding scheme is essential for modelling the findings - + How much linguistic knowledge is "given" to the network by Plaut's encoding? - □ They assume this knowledge could be partially acquired prior to reading - + I.e. children learn to pronounce "talk" before they can read it - Doesn't scale to polysyllabic words - Does not explain the double dissociation: - Surface dyslexics (can read exceptions, but not non-words) - X Phonological (can pronounce non-words, but not irregulars)
+- Seidenberg & McClelland trained based on the log frequencies of words - People learn from absolute frequencies which: low frequency items too rare? - Plaut et al model, however, succeeds with absolute frequencies - The right encoding scheme is essential for modeling the findings - How much linguistic knowledge is "given" to the network by Plaut's encoding? - They assume this knowledge could be partially acquired prior to reading - I.e. children learn to pronounce "talk" before they can read it - Doesn't scale to polysyllabic words - Does not explain the double dissociation: - ✓ Surface dyslexics (can read exceptions, but not non-words) - X Phonological dyslexics (can pronounce non-words, but not irregulars)